pau1a/Transcrypt/PDS.md

 To maintain system integrity:

 1. Essentials may not override grid rules.
 Marketing may use expanded or editorial container layouts as long as tokens and breakpoint logic remain intact.
-2. **No alternate max-width containers** — the grid must feel like the same architecture everywhere.
+2. **No alternate max-width containers** — the grid must feel like the same architecture everywhere in the app.
 3. **No custom breakpoints** added by designers or developers in isolation.
 4. **No asymmetric layouts** unless explicitly defined as a supported pattern.
 5. **No inference-driven layouts** — AI may supply content, not geometry.